 , and served as a scholar escort on a five-Member Congressional trip to Beijing, Qingdao, Chengdu, and Shanghai.

 In addition to advising a wide range of student research, Erickson has taught courses at the Naval War College and Yonsei University, and has lectured extensively at government, academic, and private sector institutions throughout the United States and Asia.
+He has briefed the U.S. Chief of Naval Operations and his Executive Panel, as well as the Secretary of the Navy.
 Erickson previously worked for Science Applications International Corporation (SAIC) as a Chinese translator and technical analyst.
 He has also worked at the U.S. Embassy in Beijing, the U.S. Consulate in Hong Kong, the U.S. Senate, and the White House.
 Proficient in Mandarin Chinese and Japanese, he has traveled extensively in Asia and has lived in China, Japan, and Korea.

 Erickson received his Ph.D. and M.A. in international relations and comparative politics from Princeton University

 with a B.A. in history and political science.
 He has studied Mandarin in the Princeton in Beijing

 program at Beijing Normal University’s College of Chinese Language and Culture and Japanese language, politics, and economics in the year-long Associated Kyoto Program

 Erickson’s research, which focuses on Asia-Pacific defense, international relations, technology, and resource issues, has been published widely in edited volumes and in such peer-reviewed journals as China Quarterly (forthcoming), Asian Security, Journal of Strategic Studies, Orbis, and China Security; as well as in Foreign Affairs, Joint Force Quarterly, The National Interest,The American Interest, Foreign Policy, and China International Strategy Review (中国国际战略评论).